shihan1237/Inversion-of-control-IOC-in-Java-Demo/README.md

 # Inversion-of-control-IOC-in-Java-Demo

-This is a demo program to achieve IOC with Java language with the feature reflex provided by Java.
-The program is written both in DFS and BFS.
+In object-oriented programming languages, we are often in need to manually create objects and cause coupling between objects.
+So this is a demo program to achieve IOC, in other words, dependency injection with Java language with the feature reflex provided by Java to solve the problem, it's simply achieved both in DFS and BFS.

+The program files is noted in detail for your convenience to read, welcome your comment and share.